 to Friday 1st March: This is when you sell yourself, go talk to students and get them interested in the elections and get them to vote for you.
 Be aware that there are 'exclusion zones' where campaigning isn't allowed and other ‘rules’ which you will be told at the briefing.

 You cannot promote yourself as a candidate in anyway before campaigning begins.
 This means that no flyers, posters, items of clothing associated to a candidate’s campaign or other means of written or digital publicity can be displayed before this time.
 Formal electronic/social media sites dedicated to your election are also not permitted prior to this time.

-, 8pm (approx.): Results will be announced in the Vault and will also be cast via Facebook live.
+, 9pm (approx.): Results will be announced in the Vault and will also be cast via Facebook live.